 Another trick that always works is raising the temperatures in the tank to about 80 F. The increase in temperature speeds up the life cycle of Ich causing parasites and eventually it dies.
 Follow this up with another 50 percent water change after a week to keep the water quality high.

 This illness mainly affects Guppies and is caused by a protozoan.
 The protozoan attaches itself on the skin of the pets and slowly penetrates through the skin to affect the blood stream.
 Guppy Disease occurs as a result of unstable water temperatures or lack of a heater in the tank.

-There are many drugs such as the Formalin or Copper Medicine that can treat the disease.
+There are many drugs such as Formalin or Copper Medicine that can treat the disease.
 To prevent this from happening again a reliable water heater must be installed in the tank to keep the water temperature consistent.
 Then perform 50 – 70 percent water changes.

-The quality of food given to Guppies determines the vibrancy of their colors.
+The quality of food given to Guppies can determine the vibrancy of their colors.

-Guppies are omnivorous and can therefore eat almost any food.
+Guppies are omnivorous and can eat almost any food.
 The best commercial foods are fish flakes as opposed to pellets.
 Remember Guppies are very small bodied and pellets can easily choke them to death.
 Several pinches of fish flakes during feeding times should be just fine for your fish.
 Shredded vegetables such as lettuce, carrots, and peas are also good for your Guppies.

 Other than the flakes, you should also supplement your pet’s diet with live foods or frozen foods.
 Some of the best frozen or live foods are:

-Probably you’re wondering what a fry is.
+You’re probably wondering what a fry is.
 The term simply refers to baby Guppies.
 If you have some fry you’ve bred, avoid giving them live food because the food could be too big for their mouths.
 You can however cut the live foods into small bits for the young ones.
 The high protein quantity in live foods helps them grow much faster.